yokosogithub/GeoGit/doc/manual/source/repo/partialcloning.rst

 If we go down the history of the spare cloned repository, we cannot find any commit that is also found in the original repository, which makes it impossible to apply our changes, or, at least, to apply them cleanly.

-The case is similar to what was explained in the :ref:`modifying_history` section, when the problems caused by rewriting the history of a repository were discussed.
+The case is similar to what was explained in the :ref:`repo.history` section, when the problems caused by rewriting the history of a repository were discussed.
 Basically, when a sparse clone is created, it implies a full rewriting of the history of the cloned original repository.

 To allow push and pull operations to be used without problems GeoGit solves this situation by keeping a mapping between the commits in the cloned repository and the ones in the original repository.
 This way, it can *translate* between Id's when it performs remote operations such as pull or push.